ARSENIA B. GARCIA, Petitioner, vs. HON. COURT OF APPEALS and the PEOPLE OF THE PHILIPPINES, Respondents; G.R. No. 157171 March 14, 2006

 conjectures, instead of substantial evidence; and (2) there was no

-motive on her part to reduce the votes of private complainant. |
+motive on her part to reduce the votes of private complainant. | good

 faith is not a defense